eduOSS/about_major/educational technology.md

 * second-language (L2) acquisition
   Literature on collaborative learning in second-language (L2) acquisition strongly supports the importance of social interaction and collaboration in L2 learning (Saville-Troike, 2006) and writing (Hyland, 2003).
+* granular
+  If you need to give more **granular** permissions for accessing repositories in a personal account, you can convert the personal account to an organization.